What Is the Catholic Understanding of the Biblical Plan of Salvation?

 Therefore the redeemed are those who have been spiritually born of the Spirit (Jn.
 3:2-7) by effectual, penitent, heart-purifying, regenerating faith in the Divine Son of God sent be the Father to be the Savior of the world, (1 Jn.
 4:14) who saves sinners by His sinless shed blood, on His account.

-Contrary to Biblical salvation is the RC process of salvation, which begins at baptism which act itself (ex opere operato) is imagined as actually making one righteous enough so that the baptized could go to Heaven if he died right then, before the sin nature that remains makes it manifest that he is not fit to enter Heaven, and which thus (usually) necessitates Purgatory, so that he may once again become good enough to be with God.
+Reiterating and supplementing what was stated above, contrary to Biblical salvation is the RC process of salvation, which begins at baptism which act itself (ex opere operato) is imagined as actually making one righteous enough so that the baptized could go to Heaven if he died right then, before the sin nature that remains makes it manifest that he is not fit to enter Heaven, and which thus (usually) necessitates Purgatory, so that he may once again become good enough to be with God.
 To wit (emphasis throughout is mine):

 Baptism, the gateway to the sacraments and necessary for salvation by actual reception or at least by desire, is validly conferred only by a washing of true water with the proper form of words.
 Through baptism men and women are freed from sin, are reborn as children of God, and, configured to Christ by an indelible character, are incorporated into the Church.
 (Can.
 849)